KQM-git/TCL/docs/evidence/equipment/weapons.md

 **Evidence:**

-* Gaining NA stack using Ayaka's CA: [Youtube](https://www.youtube.com/watch?v=fKpQGsUUYI8)
+* Gaining NA stack using Ayaka's CA: [YouTube](https://www.youtube.com/watch?v=fKpQGsUUYI8)
   * CA dmg with 0 stacks: 458 \* 3
   * CA dmg with 1 stack: 491 \* 3
-* Gaining NA stack using Keqing's CA: [Youtube](https://www.youtube.com/watch?v=DULX7uB-4D0)
+* Gaining NA stack using Keqing's CA: [YouTube](https://www.youtube.com/watch?v=DULX7uB-4D0)
   * CA dmg with 0 stacks: 641 + 718
   * CA dmg with 1 stack: 686 + 769

 **Significance:**
-You can gain said stack in a case where Normal Attacks cannot reach any enemies, but Charge Attacks can such as using Ayaka's CA to hit enemies in Venti's vortex.
+You can gain said stack in a case where Normal Attacks cannot reach any enemies, but Charged Attacks can such as using Ayaka's CA to hit enemies in Venti's vortex.

 ---